jitsi/handbook/docs/devops-guide/reservation.md

 </iq>
 ```

-Application can use `text` and `reservation-error` elements to
+The application can use `text` and `reservation-error` elements to
 provide meaningful information to the user.

 ##### Reading conference info

-In case of `409` response to `HTTP POST` request Prosody will try
+In case of a `409` response to the `HTTP POST` request, Prosody will try
-to read information about conflicting conference using `HTTP GET`
+to read information about the conflicting conference using an `HTTP GET`
-request to '/conference/{conflict_id}' endpoint.
+'/conference/{conflict_id}' endpoint.
 The response should provide all
 information about the conference stored in the reservation system:

 * `'id'`: conference identifier assigned by the reservation system